Unveiling Topological Modes on Curved Surfaces

-In general, we consider some system~${\cal A}$ given on a two-dimensional manifold $M$ with some coordinate system that parametrizes it, naturally defining where this physical system ``lives''.
+Generally, we consider some system~${\cal A}$ defined on a two-dimensional spatial manifold $M$ with some coordinate system.
 Now let us describe the following objects which will be needed later: \begin{itemize} \item ``Physical observables'': the set of functions $f_i = f_i(x_1, x_2)$ defined on this manifold.
 These functions depend on the particular physical system we consider --- they can be different hydrodynamical parameters of the fluid, such as velocity, vorticity, height functions in shallow water, different parameters of plasma, shear in continuous media, diffusion constants varying in space and time, etc. \item The set of differential equations $F_j\left[\partial_t f_i, f_i, \nabla f_i, {\mathfrak{c} }(\Omega \land \mathfrak{f})\right]=0$ depending on the time derivatives of~$f_i$, covariant derivatives of~$f_i$ defined with respect to~$M$ and some function ${\mathfrak{c}}(\Omega \land \mathfrak{f})$ depending on the vector fields $\Omega$ (corresponding to some external source acting on our system) and~$\mathfrak{f}$.
 The components of the vector fields~$\mathfrak{f}$ are assumed to depend on the functions~$f_i$ and their derivatives.
 The field~${\mathfrak{c}}$ corresponds to some ``chiral force''.
 For example, in the Kelvin-Yanay topological waves, it is the Coriolis force created by the interplay of the velocity field $\mathfrak{f}=\mathfrak{v}$ and external force defined by the rotation of Earth.
-In general, we assume that normal component of~$\Omega$ and, hence, the chiral force~${\mathfrak{c}}$ vanish along some curve $\gamma$ defined on~$M$. \end{itemize}
+In general, we assume that the normal component of~$\Omega$ and, hence, the chiral force~${\mathfrak{c}}$ vanish along some curve $\gamma$ defined on~$M$. \end{itemize}